|

 but most are just common sense.

-as SENSEI (pronounced sen-say).
-Any other yudansha (black-belt) should be
+SENSEI (pronounced sen-say).
+Any other yudansha (black-belt) should be addressed

-addressed as SEMPAI (pronounced sem-pie, as in apple pie).
-If a visiting
+as SEMPAI (pronounced sem-pie, as in apple pie).
+If a visiting instructor

-instructor is teaching, he/she must be addressed as SENSEI, all other yudansha
+is teaching, he/she must be addressed as SENSEI, all other yudansha as SEMPAI.

-as SEMPAI.
-Very high-grade instructors (usually 6th dan and above)
+Very high-grade instructors (usually 6th dan and above) may be addressed

-must be addressed as SENSEI both in and out of the dojo (e.g. in changing
+be addressed as SENSEI both in and out of the dojo (e.g. in changing rooms,

-rooms, discussions after training, in the street when meeting, even in the
+discussions after training, in the street when meeting, even in the pub after

-pub after training!).
-Christian names may only be adopted outside the dojo
+training!).
+Christian names may only be adopted outside the dojo if the instructor

-if the instructor has indicated that formalities may be dropped.
-These formalities
+has indicated that formalities may be dropped.
+These formalities are waived

-are waived by Keyworth Budokai instructors, but you should be aware
+by Keyworth Budokai instructors, but you should be aware that they

-first meeting them in the dojo.
-It is the responsibility of the lower grade
+meeting them in the dojo.
+It is the responsibility of the lower grade to

-to bow first.
-All students must bow to any black belt who enters the dojo
+bow first.
+All students must bow to any black belt who enters the dojo (unless

 - 5. The dojo captain is the highest grade student in the dojo, excluding